tjoen/skill-trivia/README.md

 # Mycroft Trivia skill

 This skill starts a game of trivia.
-You get 5 questions.
+At this moment it will ask you 5 questions.

 ## Current state